Types of Dryer Plugs: How to Replace Your Dryer Cord

 3-Prong vs. 4-Prong Dryer Cords

 There’s a reason why there are different clothes dryer plug types.
 In the early 1990s, electric dryers used a 3-prong cord for a 240-volt circuit.
 Since then, homes built after 1996 are required to have a 4-prong dryer plug with a 240-volt, 30-amp circuit to reduce the risk of shock.
-The grounded, 4-prong plugs can also keep your home up to code.
+The grounded, 4-prong plugs can also help keep your home up to code.
 If your house has 4-prong outlets and your appliance has a 3-prong dryer plug, adjustments will need to be made to meet the standard mandates for 4-prong power cords.

 If you have questions or concerns regarding the electrical connections for your dryer, refer to your owner’s manual and consult a licensed electrician for assistance.